June 18, 2024

 Generation Forecast (TWh)

-Global electricity demand declined slightly in 2021 due to the Covid pandemic.
-It has rebounded slowly into 2023 and the growth is expected to accelerate going forward, primarily driven by renewables.
-Global generation reaches 29000 TWh in 2030 – up 25% from 2023.
+Global electricity demand declined slightly in 2021 due to the Covid pandemic and has rebounded slowly into 2023.
+The growth is expected to accelerate going forward and will be met more by renewables, including solar.
+Total global generation reaches 28500 TWh in 2030 – up 24% from 2023.

-Incorrys forecasts solar generation to increase from 1250 TWh in 2022 to 7200 TWh in 2030 and will account for 24% of global electric generation.
+Incorrys forecasts solar generation to more than triple from 1250 TWh in 2022 to 3900 TWh in 2030 and will represent 14% of global electric generation.

 2030 Market Share